smilevo/smilevo.github.io/content/event/new event 2/index.md

   postcode:
   country: United States

-summary: My Graduate Study: 3 Takeaways
+summary: My Graduate Study: 3 Takeaways.
-abstract: "My Graduate Study: 3 Takeaways"
+abstract: "My Graduate Study: 3 Takeaways."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.